 If your eyes are always itchy, watery, or crusty, you may have dry eyes, a condition that interferes with the quality and quantity of your tears.
-At Mile High Eye Institute, which has locations in Englewood, Broomfield, and Edwards, Colorado, as well as Goodland, Kansas, ophthalmologists William Richheimer, MD, Zachary Vest, MD, and the team diagnose dry eyes and offer customized treatments to restore your eye health.
+At Mile High Eye Institute, which has locations in Denver metro community including Castle Rock, Broomfield, Aurora, Littleton as well as our satellites in Goodland, KS and Edwards, CO, ophthalmologists William Richheimer, MD, Zachary Vest, MD, and the team diagnose dry eyes and offer customized treatments to restore your eye health.
 Call the nearest office, or schedule an eye exam online today to find out if your symptoms are due to dry eyes.

 Your eyes need tears to keep them clean, moisturized, and comfortable.
 However, if you don’t produce enough tears or have poor-quality tears, you may develop dry eyes.